Voles in the Garden

 Protect flower bulbs by soaking them in repellents, such as Shotgun Deer and Rabbit Repellent, that contain thiram, a bittering agent.
 If you use a repellent on a food crop, make sure that the label says it is safe to use on food crops.

-Other repellents such as Ropel, Plantskyyd, and hot pepper sauce can be applied according to the label’s directions.
+Other repellents such as Ro-pel, Plantskyyd, and hot pepper sauce containing capsaicin can be applied to plants according to the label’s directions.
 They will need to be re-applied periodically.
+Other repellents that have been used with some success are castor oil spray and spikes that emit sound inserted into the ground.

 Sharp materials such as diatomaceous earth, Soil Protector, and coarse gravel, dug into the soil around a flower bed or sprinkled on vole runs, is abrasive to voles’ touch, encouraging them to leave.
 One garden advisor recommends sprinkling diatomaceous earth and Bon Ami cleansing powder around trees and shrubs, and applying it in combination with one’s lawn food.
 He suggests sprinkling Bon Ami alone into planting holes.

-Use traps only as last resort—try everything else first.
+Use traps only as last resort—be patient and try everything else first.

-It is best to take preventive measures, especially habitat modification, before an upsurge in vole numbers occurs.
+It is best to take preventive measures, especially habitat modification (which is surprisingly effective) before an upsurge in vole numbers occurs.
 Habitat modification is within your control.
-(A cyclical increase in vole numbers due mainly to climate conditions is not within your control.)
+A cyclical increase in vole numbers due mainly to climate conditions is not within your control.
 Try a combination of the suggestions above for best results, and keep in mind that next year may be a down year in the cycle of vole population numbers.
 There may be many fewer voles in your garden—naturally.